lesleyrs/Client3/README.md

 no midi fading, old js code for IE: https://github.com/2004Scape/Server/blob/61bf21fb3755c14b5cf6d47c9d974dee5783beda/view/javaclient.ejs new ts code: https://github.com/2004Scape/Client2/commit/92e74f1f134ea82e48dd608dcca3422777a7a986 https://github.com/LostCityRS/Client-TS/pulls?q=is%3Apr+is%3Aclosed+midi

-wordfilter isn't ported yet, so you will see your own swear words but others don't as it gets filtered by the server still.

 locs like fires have no animations as pushLocs is disabled for now, it constantly allocates memory due to always calling model_copy_faces in loctype which requires a different approach.
 The leaks get worse if the dynamic model cache can't fit all sequences (animations) of the models in an area, disable the allocator to see origins.
 ```